wso2/docs-choreo-dev/en/docs/tutorials/create-your-first-rest-api.md

                `<int>statusByCountry.cases`

-    6. The REST API needs to further process the COVID-19 cases per country you derived to present the number of cases per one million people in the given country's population.
+    5. The REST API needs to further process the COVID-19 cases per country you derived to present the number of cases per one million people in the given country's population.
 Therefore, let's derive population statistics per country via the **World Bank** as follows:

         1. Click the last **+** in the low-code diagram.

         2. In the **Add Constructs** pane that opens, click **Connector**.

+            To search for the requred connector and add it with changes, follow the steps below:

-        3. In the **Connectors** pane, search for World Bank, and select the **World Bank by ballerinax** connector when it appears in the search results.
+            1. In the **Connectors** pane, search for World Bank, and select the **World Bank by ballerinax** connector when it appears in the search results.

+            2. On the connector statement displayed in the **Endpoint** pane, double-click **worldbankEp**.
+Replace `worldbankEp` with `worldbankClient`.

-        4. In the **Endpoint** pane that opens, click **Save** to add the endpoint.
+            3. In the **Endpoint** pane that opens, click **Save** to add the endpoint.

         5. Click the last **+** in the low-code diagram (below the connector you added).

         6. In the **Add Constructs** pane, click **Action**.

-        7. Click **worldbankEp** to define an action for the World Bank connector.
+        7. Click **worldbankClient** to define an action for the World Bank connector.

         8. Click **Get Country Population**.
 This allows you to fetch the population by country via the connector.